-There are a number of other rare earth occurrences on ML200 and EPL3400 (see Figure 2).
+There are several other rare earth occurrences on ML200 and EPL3400 (see Figures 2 and 3).
 Exploration drilling was carried out in Area 5 in 2011 but no resources have been estimated.
 Based on the company's recently refined geological model Area 5B-E and Area 2A-C are regarded as the exploration targets with the highest potential to add significant resources by limited drilling.